codematrix/agentic-ai-design-patterns/readme.md

 pip install -r requirements.txt
 ```

+## .env file

+We provided a sample **.env.readme** file.
+Please update the values to using
+your API keys.
+If you have different model providers, then make sure to update the agents using that depend on these API keys.
+If you not using logfire, you can exclude those key/value pairs.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request to suggest improvements or add new patterns.